logo

-This study evaluated the effects of a single family room architecture in a neonatal intensive care unit (SFR-NICU) on parents’ presence, parent–infant skin-to-skin contact (SSC), and the quality of family-centered care.
-Two cohorts of parents of preterm infants were compared: those in the unit before and after the move to SFR-NICU.
-Parents in the SFR-NICU spent more time with their infants, but SSC did not significantly change.
-Parents rated the quality of family-centered care highly in both unit architectures, with no change after the move.
+Objective: To evaluate the effects of a single family room neonatal intensive care unit (SFR-NICU) on parents’ presence, parent–infant skin-to-skin contact (SSC), and the quality of family centered care (FCC).
+Study Design: Pre–post comparison of two cohorts of parents of preterm infants before and after a move to SFR-NICU.
+Parents used daily diaries to report presence and SSC and responded to daily text-message questions assessing FCC quality.
+Results: Parents spent more time in the SFR-NICU, but there was no significant change in SSC.
+Parents rated the quality of FCC highly in both unit architectures, with no change after the move.
+Conclusion: The SFR-NICU increased parents’ presence but not SSC.
+Architectural change did not affect parents’ evaluations of FCC quality, which were already high before the move.

 Publisher